The coordinators placing participants this week already have a shortlist.

 We're already doing coordinator outreach.

 Your team can reach 10–15 coordinators per month if they're disciplined about it.
-The system runs 40–60 per month — every interaction logged to a database you own, with reply detection that routes warm coordinators to you within four minutes.
+The system is built to run outreach to 40–60 — every interaction logged to a database you own, with reply detection that routes a warm coordinator's reply back to you fast.
 That's not a process difference.
 It's a reach difference.
 If your current outreach is producing the referrals you need, this call isn't for you.

 We're not sure this is the right time.

-The diagnostic is free.
-You'll leave knowing whether it's the right time.
-If your operation isn't ready for a Referral Agent install — wrong stage, wrong infrastructure, wrong capacity — we'll tell you what needs to be in place first and in what order.
-That answer costs nothing.
+The call tells you whether it is.
+If your operation isn't ready for a Referral Agent install — wrong stage, wrong infrastructure, wrong capacity — we say so, and we tell you what needs to be in place first and in what order.
+You leave with that sequence either way.
+Meanwhile, every quiet month a coordinator builds their shortlist with whoever reached them last.
+The timing question answers itself once you see the gap in dollars.

 How is this different from a sales call?